Advice if you are a host living in Wales and sponsoring a person or family from Ukraine.

 As the lead sponsor, you will need to ask the consent of all adults in the household to provide their details on the application form for these checks.

 After the application is submitted, your local authority will ensure you, and all adults living with you, undergo DBS checks and your property is inspected.
 The local authority will seek to undertake these checks before your individual or family arrives, but they may take place shortly after arrival.
+Your local authority has the discretion to ask for enhanced DBS checks.

 Foster carers who are considering becoming a sponsor